noxoreits/hover-inspector-rewrite/README.md

 - **Version 1.0 | 9/03/26 :** Replaced most of 0.1's code and implemented additional safeguards to ensure robustness & stability, while adding small QoL, such as limb deletion not closing the inspect menu.
 Maintains even better performance than 0.1 despite the additions.
 - **Version 1.1 | 10/03/26 :** Thumbnail updated to reduce confusion with the word "optimisation".
 Now referred to as "lightweight" as a better descriptor.
 - **Version 1.2 | 13/03/26 :** I was requested to publish a separate mod which isn't "sticky", but I instead merged this feature into the same mod by adding a keybind (LeftAlt) to toggle the permanence of the Inspector, with an editable json config + in depth null checking to prevent the mod from breaking with helpful ModAPI outputs for debugging.
 Poorly explained, I know, tldr: keybind for toggling inspector permanence once you stop hovering
+- - **Version 1.2.1 | 17/03/26 :** Remembered to fix a spelling mistake + made error messages clearer for users.

 ## My Goal
 This mod's goal is simple: